break-stuff/cem-plugin-react-wrapper/README.md

 ### Pre-installation

-You need to insure the following steps have been taken in your component library prior to installing and using this plugin:
+Insure the following steps have been taken in your component library prior to using this plugin:

 - install and set up the [Custom Elements Manifest Analyzer](https://custom-elements-manifest.open-wc.org/analyzer/getting-started/)
 - create a [config file](https://custom-elements-manifest.open-wc.org/analyzer/config/#config-file)